111ar10/kincony-kc868-a6/README.md

 # KC868-A6 ESPHome Integration

 ## Overview
-This project provides a comprehensive ESPHome configuration for the KC868-A6 relay controller board, enabling seamless integration with Home Assistant and other smart home platforms.
+This project provides ESPHome configuration for the KC868-A6 relay controller board, enabling seamless integration with Home Assistant and other smart home platforms.

 The KC868-A6 features 6 relay outputs and 6 digital inputs, making it perfect for home automation projects like lighting control, appliance automation, and more.
+Current implementation is using 6 digital inputs as switches which control relay states (turning on/off).

 ## Features